 Performance courses such as vocal and instrumental music may satisfy no more than four hours of this requirement.
+(Any additional performance courses will be counted as elective credit.)

 It is recommended that students take a minimum of four semester hours of laboratory science.